mainej/schema-voyager/README.md

 The HTML, CSS and compiled JS can be hosted on Netlify or a server of your choice.

+You can host the standalone file by making `target/standalone.html` the `index.html` on your server.
-You can host the standalone file, or seperate HTML, JS and CSS files.
+Alternatively, you can serve seperate HTML, JS and CSS files.
-For the second option:
+For this option:

 ```sh
 yarn --prod run clean